kiminzajnr/Micro_Blog/README.md

 # Micro_Blog

-This is a simple microblogging application built using HTML, CSS, Python Flask, and MongoDB.
+A simple microblogging application built using HTML, CSS, Python Flask, and MongoDB.
 The application allows users to keep track of everything they have learnt.

 ## Features